PostHog/posthog/.github/pull_request_template.md

 - [ ] Django backend tests
 - [ ] Jest frontend tests
 - [ ] Cypress end-to-end tests
-- [ ] Migrations are safe to run on cloud.
-Present proof if not obvious.
+- [ ] Migrations are safe to run at scale (e.g. PostHog Cloud) – present proof if not obvious